 Steps to Take if You Can't Pay Your Life Insurance Premium

 Everyone faces emergencies sometimes.
-Maybe a large home repair, job loss or other unexpected expense has made you miss a life insurance payment.
-The consequences of skipping a life insurance payment depend on the policy type, coverage, and terms and conditions.
-Here's what you can do if you can't pay your premiums.
+Maybe a large home repair, job loss or another unexpected expense has made you miss a life insurance payment.
+The consequences of skipping a life insurance payment depend on the policy type, coverage, and the policy’s terms.
+Here are practical steps you can take if you can’t pay your premiums.

 Non-Payment of Term Life Insurance

-When you purchased your term life insurance policy, you chose a payment frequency.
-Miss a payment, and you normally have a grace period of 30 days during which the death benefit will be paid to your beneficiary if you were to die.
-Pay the missed premium during the grace period, and your policy will be reinstated.
+When you purchased a term life insurance policy, you chose a payment frequency.
+If you miss a payment, most term policies include a grace period (commonly 30 days) during which the death benefit remains in force and will be paid to your beneficiary if you die.

-Purchase a new policy.
-Even though you left one insurance policy lapse, shop around for another policy that may be cheaper.
+Purchase a new policy if reinstatement isn’t practical.
+Even if one policy lapsed, shop around for another policy that may be cheaper, such as Simplified Issue Life Insurance.

 Non-Payment of Permanent Life Insurance

-If you can't pay the premium on your permanent life insurance policy, you could cash out the policy and collect any accrued cash value.
-In this case, you would pay income tax on the payout if it's more than the premiums you paid.
-Your policy also becomes void.
+If you can’t pay the premium on a permanent life insurance policy, one option is to surrender the policy and receive any accrued cash value.
+If the payout exceeds the total premiums you paid, you may owe income tax on the gain, and the policy will end.

 When you find yourself falling behind on life insurance payments, contact your insurance agent immediately.
-Share your situation and ask for options.
-By making sure you're protected by a life insurance policy, you have peace of mind and care for your loved ones.
+Share your situation and ask your agent about options such as reduced coverage, using cash value, reinstatement, or choosing a different policy to maintain protection for your loved ones.

 Need insurance for You, Your Family or Your Business?